Cyrus soundBuds 2 are budget wireless earbuds with a tempting price tag

 We'll let you know how good they sound in due course, but the company claims they're a "sonic step-up" on the old model, which we found to be tonally balanced but less exciting that some rivals at this price.

 The wireless earbuds market is huge, so we're interested to see if the Cyrus soundBuds 2 can mix it with the very best.
-They'll go on sale on Amazon for £79.99 / $119.99 in Spring 2021.
+They'll go on sale on Amazon for £79.99 / $119.99 in Spring 2021 in the UK and US.
+Australian pricing and availability is yet to be announced.

 MORE: